Baseball333/Pong-Source-Code/README.md

 Fifth Commit:
 Functions for component movement are defined in these functions, specifically their limitations in the graphical shell(a Cartesian Plane).
 These components are established at a point in the Cartesian Plane by variable assignment.

+Sixth Commit:
+After the functions are defined and verified in runtime, the keyboard bindings are written.
+Keyboard bindings are especially important in Pong as during the 1970s terminals were the primary source of computing.
+As such, this Python variant is created to simulate the Pong experience of the mid-1970s.
+Keyboard bindings were also written with imperative instruction.